Michael A. Taylor Player Props: Twins vs. Rays

-On Tuesday, Michael A. Taylor (.219 batting average in his past 10 games, with two doubles, a home run, three walks and three RBI) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 6:40 PM ET.
+Michael A. Taylor and his .324 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Tampa Bay Rays and Shawn Armstrong on June 7 at 6:40 PM ET.

-In his most recent game, he reached base in all three of his plate appearances (3-for-3 with a double) against the Guardians.
+In his last appearance, he went 1-for-3 with a double against the Rays.

 Michael A. Taylor Game Info & Props vs. the Rays